 This year’s weather seems to be topping last year’s with its unpredictability.
 Snow and ice can be some of the leading causes for slip and fall cases, and we have seen a lot of it in the past month.
 When it comes to snowfall, Dallas, Houston, Fort Worth, and Arlington residents are not always as experienced as those in other parts of the country.
 Because of this, people often are not prepared to use salt or snow shovels to keep their sidewalks clear and safe.
 When this happens, people get hurt.

-If you have been injured in a slip and fall in Dallas, you might have options for legal action against the property owners who failed to clear ice and snow.
-Call The Queenan Law Firm, P.C., at (817) 476-1797 to talk to an experienced slip and fall attorney in Dallas.
+If you have been injured in a slip and fall in Texas, you might have options for legal action against the property owners who failed to clear ice and snow.
+Call The Queenan Law Firm, at (817) 476-1797 to talk to an experienced Dallas slip and fall attorney.

 Ice Slip and Fall Injuries

 A slip and fall case might not sound very serious, but falls can leave people with severe injuries.
 Older adults, children, and people who are already injured are especially vulnerable to injuries in slip and falls.

 Falls can cause relatively minor injuries like cuts and scrapes, but injuries can be much worse.
 Even injuries like broken bones can be extremely painful, and may cause greater complications for elderly individuals who are not able to heal as well.
 Plus, depending on your job, even a broken wrist could keep you out of work for a while.